stefanosiano/PowerfulSharedPreferences/README.md

 - Ease of use, with logs and single items for wrapping methods
 - Reliability, with type safety
 - Simple safety, with obfuscation
-- Flexibility, with callbacks or live data on preferences changes and multiple preferences files
+- Flexibility, with custom objects, support for enums, callbacks or live data on preferences changes and multiple preferences files

 Usage